thib1984/ytdlmusic/README.md

 ``ytdlmusic [ARTIST] [SONG]``

 searches Youtube for "\[ARTIST\] \[SONG\]" and displays  the top five result and their  description.
 The selected result is downloaded  in your current directory.
-The format used is MP3 if  ffmpeg is installed, OGG otherwise.
-The filename is \[ARTIST\]\_\[SONG\].mp3/ogg to lowercase, and special  characters replaced by '_'.
+The format used is MP3 if  ffmpeg is installed, M4A otherwise.
+The filename is \[ARTIST\]\_\[SONG\].mp3/m4a to lowercase, and special  characters replaced by '_'.

 Example:
 ```